jfrog/SwampUp2021/SU-113-Jfrog-Artifactory-Essentials/Lab6/README.md

 # Lab6 - Leverage CLI to publish build to Artifactory

 ## Prerequisite
 - Leverage the same container from Lab4.
 Ensure it is up and running.
-If th container has exited pleas re-run the below command
+If the container has stopped, please refer Lab4 to run the container again.
-  - ```docker run -ti -v /var/run/docker.sock:/var/run/docker.sock swampup113-lab-image:latest```

 - All the below steps (Step 1 to Step 4 needs to be executed inside this container )